zachvalenta/jvns.ca/source/_posts/2016-05-22-how-do-you-write-blog-posts.markdown

 ### How do you decide what's worth writing about?

 * "would this have helped me a year ago?"
-* "would this have helpd me last week?"
+* "would this have helped me last week?"
 * "do i think this would be interesting to at least like 2 other people?"

 Sometimes I'll ask one friend and if they think the idea is interesting, then, I'm good to go!